Ang TV: Ang TV (reformatted)

 After running on-air for two years, Ang TV came back with a new theme song and a new logo, and the network added more talents to the show's list of bright stars.

 Ang TV 2

 After a couple more years the Ang TV "fever" continued, with many youngsters still auditioning to be a part of the show aired in 2001.
+However, its second incarnation was suddenly cancelled on January 11, 2002.

+Movie

+Due to its popularity in 1996, the franchise released a movie, Ang TV Movie: The Adarna Adventure via Star Cinema, released on October 9 and was directed by Johnny Manahan.

 Legacy

 Ang TV's famous catchphrase was "Nge!" after a joke, as well as it popularized the once iconic opening line "4:30 na!
 Ang TV na!".